Marvel Zombies (comic book)

-Marvel Zombies is a comic book metaseries published by Marvel Comics.
-The series features zombie versions of Marvel Universe superheroes and supervillains who have been portrayed as both protagonists and antagonists through the different limited series within the metaseries.
+Marvel Zombies is an American comic book metaseries published by Marvel Comics.
+The series features zombie versions of Marvel Universe characters who have been portrayed as both protagonists and antagonists through the different limited series within the metaseries.

 Publication history

 The series of titles begins with two Ultimate Fantastic Four story arcs, "Crossover" (2005) and "Frightful" (2006), by Mark Millar and Greg Land.
 The story arcs were followed by a Marvel Zombies limited series by Robert Kirkman and Sean Phillips, who also created the prequel Marvel Zombies: Dead Days and sequel Marvel Zombies 2.

 A crossover with Army of Darkness, Marvel Zombies vs. The Army of Darkness, was written by John Layman with art by Fabiano Neves, Fernando Blanco and Sean Phillips.

 With Marvel Zombies 3, Kirkman and Phillips were replaced by Fred Van Lente and Kev Walker.
 The team continued on to Marvel Zombies 4, a four-issue mini-series starting in April 2009.
 Van Lente then stayed on to write the first and last issues of Marvel Zombies Return, a series of five one-shots looking at different aspects of the outbreak.
 With Marvel Zombies 5 he teamed up with Kano, with the story picking up from the end of Marvel Zombies 4.

 A new series was launched in 2011, Marvel Zombies Supreme takes the zombie infection to Earth-712, the universe of Squadron Supreme.
 It has a new creative team of Frank Marraffino and penciller Fernando Blanco.
 This was followed by Marvel Zombies Destroy! set in a dimension where Nazi zombies won the war.
 It was initially written by Frank Marraffino, with art by Mirco Pierfederici, but Marraffino's health issue meant he had to hand over the writing reins to Peter David with issue #3.